MicrosoftDocs/fabric-docs/docs/get-started/fabric-trial.md

 ## Start the Fabric capacity trial

 You can start a trial several different ways.
-The first two methods makes you the Capacity administrator of the trial capacity.
+The first two methods make you the Capacity administrator of the trial capacity.
 - Sign up for a trial capacity.
 You manage who else can use your trial by giving coworkers permission to create workspaces in your trial capacity.
 Or, by assigning workspaces to the trial capacity, which automatically adds coworkers (with roles in those workspaces) to the trial capacity.
 - Attempt to use a Fabric feature.
-If your organization has enabled self-service, attempting to use a Fabric feature launches a Fabric trial.
+If your organization enabled self-service, attempting to use a Fabric feature launches a Fabric trial.
 - Join a trial started by a coworker by adding your workspace to that existing trial capacity.
-This only is possible if the owner has given you, or given the entire organization, **Contributor permissions** to the trial.
+This action only is possible if the owner gives you, or gives the entire organization, **Contributor permissions** to the trial.

 For more information, see {Sharing trial capacities](#sharing-trial-capacities).